UBCFinder/UBCFinder/README.md

-DroidPolicy is an tool that adapts text mining and NLP techniques to identify undesired behaviors from user comments and classify them into different categories summarized from the policies.
+UBCFinder is an tool that adapts text mining and NLP techniques to identify undesired behavior comments and classify them based on market policies.
-More specifically, DroidPolicy first extracts semantic rules from a training dataset of negative user comments using a semi-automatic process, and then uses the extracted semantic rules to automatically identify the undesired behaviors reflected in a given comment.
+More specifically, UBCFinder first extracts semantic rules from a training dataset of user comments using a semi-automatic process, and then uses the extracted semantic rules to automatically identify the undesired behaviors reflected in a given comment.

 1、code

-(1)droidpolicy_chi.py: code of DroidPolicy for Chinese comment;
+(1)UBCFinder_chi.py: code of UBCFinder for Chinese comment;

-(2)droidpolicy_eng.py: code of DroidPolicy for English comment;
+(2)UBCFinder_eng.py: code of UBCFinder for English comment;

 Usage: You need to install sysnonyms (https://github.com/huyingxi/Synonyms) and related libraries before using it.